 I tried this Miracle Noodle brand of shirataki noodles*.
 They come in angel hair/spaghetti shape or fettuccine.
 They also make Shirataki Rice, also known as Miracle Rice.
 I didn’t try the rice, but I imagine it’s very similar in taste and texture to the noodles.

 They may help you lose weight

 Adding them to your meal will make it much easier to eat fewer calories, which can help with weight loss (if that’s a goal) That’s because these noodles are filling!
 Even though a serving has about 10 calories, and no digestible carbs, somehow they really fill you.

 The fiber in shirataki noodles also helps slow your digestion, so you’ll feel full for longer.
 Pair them with some protein and lots of vegetables, and you’ll be full and satisfied for hours at a very low calorie cost.

 If you’re overweight and your blood sugar is creeping up, losing a few pounds will most certainly bring it down.

 They can help balance blood sugar

 They’re carb-free, so they’re an extremely low glycemic food.
-Plus, research published in the journal Diabetes Care showed people who ate a test food enriched with konjac glucomannan fiber had lower fasting blood sugars than people who ate a food that contained a comparable amount of wheat fiber.
+Plus, research published in the journal Diabetes Care showed that people who ate a test food enriched with konjac glucomannan fiber had lower fasting blood sugars than those who ate a food that contained a comparable amount of wheat fiber.

 They’ll lower your cholesterol